rohit507/exam_gen/docs/misc-notes.md

 I think it would be super nice looking to do it this way, but impl complexity cost is probably too high.
 Alas.

+## Thoughts on architecture/components

+  - Templates:
+      - File(...): named tuple that we use to denote this is a file ref not a raw string.
+  - Multi_Templates:
+      - members
+  -

 ## Things To Do